neonix20b/ox-ai-workers/README.md

 oxaiworkers init
 ```

-This will create a `.oxaiworkers-local` directory with the necessary initial settings.
+This will create a `.oxaiworkers-local` directory with the necessary initial source code.

 Additionally, you can initialize a more comprehensive example using the command: